StephenLeard/UNM_WebGL/README.md

 # UNM_WebGL
-Repo for UNM WebGL course on Coursera - https://www.coursera.org/course/webgl
+Repo for UNM WebGL course on Coursera - <a href="https://www.coursera.org/course/webgl" target="_blank">https://www.coursera.org/course/webgl</a>

 Get into it.